 Yes, there are a lot of areas to work on because the digital transformation is not an instant technological fix or a one-size-fits-all approach.
 Rather, it is a social learning process with diverse dynamics and it takes sufficient time to show results.
 The ultimate goal should be to harness the power of digital technologies to achieve specific socio-economic urgencies.

-Whether you are starting up a small business in a developed economy or in a developing economy, there’s a lot to learn from the digital transformation in developing countries.
+Whether you are starting up a small business in a developing economy or in a developed economy, there’s a lot to learn from the digital transformation in developing countries.
 Here are top 5 things to learn:

 1- This process is a marathon, not a sprint; as discussed above, to make most out of the digital transformation in a developing country, you need vision, leadership, innovation, learning, and partnerships other than the support from the government, businesses, and civil society.
 Mark Zuckerberg has particularly focused on a long term vision and led the innovative teams while partnering up with most relevant businesses.
 Facebook is the result of a marathon and not a sprint.